iskenderulgen/Natural-Language-Inference-Analysis/QuickNotes.md

 Using glove as vectorizer gives good results but padding it to fixed size of vectors takes additional process power instead doc vectorizer could be more useful.

-# Experimental Results using BERT
+# Experimental Results using BERT sentence based approach

 ## Train Result